 Attribution data can give your team insight into what types of messaging are the most effective at grabbing the attention of your target audience.
 This data informs user profiles with information like “responds to humor in ads” etc. Marketing teams can generate this type of content and from there, AI-enabled platforms can serve this message to the right consumer at the right time – creating a personalized experience.

 Data collection and analysis enables marketing teams to better track brand building efforts, which though important, are more difficult to quantify.
 Through branding initiatives, organizations get greater visibility into consumer values that they can speak to as a brand.
-Brand awareness and loyalty are essential to customer retention and long-term success, but it can be hard to demonstrate this ROI to stakeholders – as they do not always correlate to a direct, measurable sale.
+Brand awareness and loyalty are essential to customer retention and long-term growth, but it can be hard to demonstrate this ROI to stakeholders – as they do not always correlate to a direct, measurable sale.

 Using data such as leading indicators helps marketing teams understand what makes the brand resonate with consumers and find where they can take fast action to improve their brand health.